andrew-le/TA-Wiki/Stack-Layout.md

 The *x*-accessor is invoked for each input value, for each input layer, being passed the current data (d) and index (i).
 The return value of the accessor must be a number.

 The *x*-coordinate only affects the behavior of the “wiggle” [offset](#offset); changing this accessor does *not* affect how data is grouped into stacks.
-Although the *x*-accessor is invoked for all layers (not just the bottommost layer), the stack layout assumes that the *x*-coordinates of all layers are consistent.
-In other words, the stack layout requires that layers be homogenous: each must contain the same number of values, at the same *x*-coordinates.
-If your data is not so regular, you will need to reinterpolate the data before computing the stack.
+Although the *x*-accessor is invoked for all layers (not just the bottommost layer), **the stack layout assumes that the *x*-coordinates of all layers are homogenous and consistent**.
+In other words, each layer must contain the same number of values, at the same *x*-coordinates, in the same order.
+If your data is irregular, you will need to reinterpolate or reorder the data before computing the stack.

 <a name="y" href="Stack-Layout#y">#</a> stack.<b>y</b>([<i>accessor</i>])